-Psalm 110:1 depicts the Lord God placing a human Lord at his right hand.
-We know this because the first LORD is “YHWH” in the original Hebrew, while the second Lord is “adoni,” which is used exclusively of non-divine Lords throughout the Hebrew scriptures.
+Here we find the Lord God placing a human Lord at his right hand.
+How do we know this is the case?
+Because the first LORD is actually “YHWH” in the original Hebrew, while the second Lord is “adoni,” a word used exclusively of non-divine Lords throughout the Hebrew scriptures.

 Capes’ sparse treatment of Ps.
-110:1 makes no mention of Paul’s letter to the Romans, despite the apostle’s clear allusion to the verse in Rom.
-8:34.
-It also relies upon the ambiguity of the Greek LXX translation,14 where the divine name YHWH is replaced with “Lord” (kyrios).
-This results in two individuals who are both called “Lord” in Psalm 110:1.
-He alleges that the NT authors exploit this ambiguity to say something surprising about Jesus.
+110:1 relies heavily upon the ambiguity of the Greek LXX translation of the OT,13 where the divine name YHWH is replaced with “Lord” (kyrios).
+This results in two individuals who are both called “Lord” in Psalm 110:1 LXX.
+Capes alleges that the NT authors exploit this ambiguity in order to identify Jesus as YHWH.

 3. A focus upon the eschatological aspect of the salvation, since Paul usually applies the word “Lord” to Christ in such cases

-Capes argues that Paul is in the habit of applying the title “Lord” to Jesus in eschatological matters like those discussed in Romans 10:9-13, and therefore Paul must be applying Joel 2:32 to Jesus.15 But Capes also notes that Paul associates the OT eschatological “day of the LORD” mentioned in Joel 2:31 with Jesus by calling it the “day of our Lord Jesus Christ” in 1 Cor.
-1:8.
+Capes argues that Paul is in the habit of applying the title “Lord” to Jesus in eschatological matters like those discussed in Romans 10:9-13, and therefore Paul must be applying Joel 2:32 to Jesus.14 He focuses in particular upon the fact that Paul connects the OT eschatological “day of the LORD [YHWH]” mentioned in Joel 2:31 with Jesus by calling it the “day of our Lord Jesus Christ” in 1 Corinthians 1:8.

 Capes appears to view this as another hint that Paul is using Joel 2:32 to identify Jesus as YHWH.
-But in fact the apostle’s christological framework is grounded in Psalm 110,16 which associates the day of judgment with both YHWH and his Messiah as distinct individuals:
+But once again he fails to notice that the apostle’s christological framework is grounded in Psalm 110,15 and as we noted previously, Paul identifies the first Lord in Ps.
+110:1 as the God of the second Lord.
+This same Psalm also associates the eschatological day of judgment with both YHWH and his Messiah as distinct individuals:

 2 The LORD [YHWH] sends forth from Zion your [Messiah’s] mighty scepter.
 Rule in the midst of your enemies!
 3 Your people will offer themselves freely on the day of your [Messiah’s] power, in holy garments; from the womb of the morning, the dew of your youth will be yours. . . .5 The Lord is at your right hand; he will shatter kings on the day of his [YHWH’s] wrath. –Psalm 110:2-5